actions4git/setup-git/README.md

 - **`github-server-url`:** Server URL like `https://github.example.org` to use as the scope for the `github-token`.
 By default this uses `github.server_url` which is usually `https://github.com`.
-You shouldn`t need to change this.
+You shouldn't need to change this.

 - **`user`:** A `Name Here <emailhere@example.org>` AiO user name & email string.
 This is a shortcut alternative to the independant `user-name` and